LadenxxxxD/LadenxxxxD.github.io/index.md

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the ekyll theme you have selected in our [repository settings](https://github.com/LadenxxxxD/LadenxxxxD.github.io/settings).
+Your Pages site will use the layout and styles from the ekyll theme you have select in our [repository settings](https://github.com/LadenxxxxD/LadenxxxxD.github.io/settings).
 The name of this theme is savedn the Jekyll `_config.yml` configuraon f

 ### Support or Contac